ALERT CONTENT PLACEHOLDER

 News & Events

-Join us at our 2023 symposium, happening on November 27th both in person and virtually, where we will explore the future of transplantation and artificial intelligence.
-Our symposium brings together leading experts in the field to discuss the latest advancements and breakthroughs.
-Get ready to be inspired by thought-provoking talks, a panel discussion, and networking opportunities.
+We are immensely grateful to everyone who joined us for our recent symposium, where we explored the future of transplantation and artificial intelligence.
+Our event brought together leading experts in the field to discuss the latest advancements and breakthroughs.
+Your engagement and enthusiasm significantly contributed to the success of our symposium.

 Our Team